 Scotland has always been a country I wanted to visit.
-After living in the UK for 5 years, I finally organized a trip there with my family a few weeks ago.
+After living in the UK for 5 years, I finally organized a trip there a few weeks ago with my family.
 Our first stop was Edinburgh, where history, architecture, cultural venues and … whiskies, are incredibly inspiring!
-Let’s dive into the Scottish capital’s way of life.
+Today, DOYOUSPEAKLONDON invits you to discover the Scottish capital’s way of life.

 Edinburgh, capital of Scotland

 We had not read much about Edinburgh before arriving there, but the 8 driving hours from London gave us enough time to prepare our trip…

 Edinburgh is composed of a medieval Old Town (with its famous Royal Mile High Street) and an elegant Georgian New Town with gardens and neoclassical buildings.